Sights & Activities

 Sicily Moto Rent.
 Motorcycle rental in Sicily.
 Good place to rent a bike for your trip around the island.

 Cooking Classes in Sicily.
 Informative article listing a number of cookery programmes around Sicily.

-Food and Wine Tours of Palermo.
-These are personalized tours with wine tastings.
+Food and Wine Tours of Sicily.
+Francesca Lombardo's personalized tours.

 See Palermo.
 Good general guide to Palermo and nearby attractions.